mkmacho/qualitative-interviews/README.md

 ## Usage

+This is a Flask web application in Python that run with [uWSGI and Nginx](https://flask.palletsprojects.com/en/stable/deploying/uwsgi/).
+We can install manually or run it in a single Docker container.

 ### Requirements

-The application has two main requirements: OpenAI keys and Redis backend integration.
-For OpenAI, you can obtain API keys [here](https://platform.openai.com/) which will be supplied as an environment variable `OPEN_AI_KEY`.
-For Redis, you can create a free tier account database [here](https://cloud.redis.io/#/databases) and set up the environment variables for `REDIS_HOST`, `REDIS_PASSWORD`, and `REDIS_PORT` accordingly.
+The application requires OpenAI API access.
+You can obtain API keys [here](https://platform.openai.com/).
+You will then need to supply your secret key as an environment variable in the `docker-compose` YML file as `OPEN_AI_KEY`.

 ### Docker